jimothyGator/jimothyGator.github.io/source/_posts/2013-06-01-powerpoint-is-real-work.md

 "But that's not the full PowerPoint," he responds.
 He's right, I thought; it's not full of suck like PowerPoint.
 But I held my tongue as I remember my intent was not to participate in the trolling or any silly argument that ensued.
 So I said, "I'm sorry, I didn't mean to be a part of this.
 Honey, did you want to look at this some more?"

 She replied no, so we left the store.
-Once out of earshot of the salesperson, I turned to her and said, "Honey, you just trolled the Microsoft Store!"[^2].
+Once out of earshot of the salesperson, I turned to her and said, "Honey, you just trolled[^2] the Microsoft Store!".
 I gave her a kiss.
 I was kind of proud of her geeky ploy there.

 ## Microsoft Still Loves PowerPoint